acheng-hm/borp/README.md

 There are 3 threads per worker type per instance of Matcha.
 This number (3) is configured in Matcha's `common.edn` at `[:services :file-upload :number-of-workers]` and `[:services :docusign-document-download :number-of-workers]`

+Box workers are healthy if, in this tool's output, ...

+* you see 3 threads (guids) per topic per Matcha instance
+* AND you _eventually_ see a new log entry _in DataDog_ from the worst offender (the one with the longest time since the last log event)

 ## Installation

 Prerequisites: [brew](https://brew.sh/), [Java](https://clojure.org/guides/install_clojure#java)